PiusLucky/dashuploader/README.md

 # dashuploader
-A simple web project for sorting and arranging uploaded contents.
+A cloud-like web project for uploading files and retrieving these files when needed.